petkokp/m1-fpml/README.md

 Gitlab for the course Fundamental Principles of Machine Learning (FPML or TC0) in the CS Masters (M1 year), in the track *Artificial Intelligence* of the Paris Saclay University

+## session 2 - July 11th, 2024

+Dear students,
+this is to let you know that the session 2 exam of FPML will take place on Thursday the 11th of July, at 13:30, at PUIO building (room to be confirmed later).

+The exam will be in written form, it will last 2h30 (13:30 -> 16:00).
+The content and expected knowledge will be the same as in the first session, i.e. the program covers all that we saw in class.
+As in 1st session, you are allowed to bring up to 6 pages of handwritten notes (3 sheets of paper, 2 sided-writing).

+As you already know, all the class material, including previous years' exams and corrections, are available at https://gitlab.inria.fr/flandes/fpml

+The subject will be in English, but you are allowed to answer in French.

+Best,
+François Landes

 ## Survey
 Please answer the survey about the FPML class: